Christy McDonald - Anchor

 McDonald grew up in Troy and is a graduate of Troy High School.
-She is also a graduate of Michigan State University’s James Madison College with a degree in Political Philosophy.
-She is married to 97.1 WXYT sports talk show host and Freep.com columnist Jamie Samuelsen.
-Christy is the mother of three and has a unique sense of humor, which she relates in her popular parenting blog at christy-mcdonald.com.
-Follow Christy on Twitter: @ChristyTV.
+She is a graduate of Michigan State University’s James Madison College with a degree in Political Philosophy.
+Contact Christy at email@example.com or follow her on Twitter @ChristyTV.

 Stephen Henderson - Contributor

-Stephen Henderson is the Pulitzer Prize winning Editorial Page Editor of The Detroit Free Press and host of American Black Journal.
+Stephen Henderson is the current host of American Black Journal, WDET's Detroit Today and former Pulitzer Prize-winning editorial page editor of The Detroit Free Press.
 A Detroit native, Henderson is a graduate of University of Detroit Jesuit High School and the University of Michigan.
 He has worked previously as a reporter, editorial writer and editor at the Baltimore Sun, the Chicago Tribune and the Knight Ridder Washington bureau, where he covered the Supreme Court from 2003-2007.
 Henderson’s work has been honored with more than a dozen national awards, including for work that is published in the book, “Best Newspaper Writing 2001.”
 Henderson connects to readers and viewers with perspective and passionate opinion.
-Follow him on Twitter: @shendersonfreep.
+Follow him on Twitter: @SHDetroit.

 Nolan Finley - Contributor